osmakins/mvcapp/README.md

 ## MVC App

 #### Model-View-Controller
-Building a model-view-controller architectural pattern from scratch.
+Building a model-view-controller architectural pattern from scratch using modern php style.